 Which clients qualify for an automatic tax extension?

+In certain post-deadline disaster situations, Form 4868 may need to be mailed rather than electronically filed, depending on IRS guidance and system availability at the time.
 U.S. citizens or resident aliens living abroad automatically receive a two-month extension (until June 15th) to file their tax returns and pay any taxes owed.
 This applies if they are either in military service outside the U.S. and Puerto Rico or living outside the U.S. and Puerto Rico with their main job or duty station there.

 Does filing a tax extension help my clients avoid late fees?